MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/customize-default-incident-form.md

 9. Exit the Authoring Tool.

-## Use the customized default incident form
+## Step 3: Use the customized default incident form

 Use the following procedure to view and use the customized Incident form in the Service Manager console.